MicrosoftDocs/win32/desktop-src/VSS/vshadow-tool-and-sample.md

-﻿---
+---
-Description: 'VShadow is a command-line tool that you can use to create and manage volume shadow copies.' ms.assetid: '19109f92-b9da-4df7-8628-374e37a3f624'
+Description: VShadow is a command-line tool that you can use to create and manage volume shadow copies. ms.assetid: 19109f92-b9da-4df7-8628-374e37a3f624
-title: VShadow Tool and Sample
+title: VShadow Tool and Sample ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VShadow Tool and Sample